Gramercy Park Revisited: My Search for Bob Dylan Album Cover Locations in New York City

 Finally, we move to the shots of Dylan in the arcade playing with a rifle-shooting game that can all be found at Google Images when searching "Sandy Speiser Dylan."
 It seemed likely that the arcade would be connected to the window with the masks in it.
 So I seached around for pictures of arcades on Broadway and 52nd Street.

-In doing so, I ran across an interesting 1960 photograph of a legendary jazz trumpeter named Chet Baker, in a photo by well-known music photographer William Claxton.
-The photo is of Baker in front of the Charlie "Yardbird" Parker's nightclub -- Birdland, which, I soon found out, turned out to be in the basement of the corner building on northeast 52nd and Broadway -- the same building in the background of the Dylan photo.
+The photo I ran across is of Carruthers in front of the Charlie "Yardbird" Parker's nightclub -- Birdland, which, I soon found out, turned out to be in the basement of the corner building on northeast 52nd and Broadway -- the same building in the background of the Dylan photo.

-(Reference drawing of Chet Baker in front of Birdland photographed by William Claxton).
+(Reference drawing of Ben Carruthers in front of Birdland, photographed by William Claxton).

-If you look very closely at that picture, you can see that right behind Chet Baker's head, above the store at the street corner, you can make out the sign reading "Amusement Center."
-This sign would be about 10 feet east of where I think the Dylan shot with the masks behind him was taken, which was across the street from the entrance to the Alvin Hotel.
+If you look very closely at that picture, you can see that right behind Carruther's head, above the store at the street corner, you can make out the sign reading "Amusement Center."
+This sign would be about 10 feet east of where I think the Dylan shot was taken with the masks behind him, which was across the street from the entrance to the Alvin Hotel.

 (Superimposition of Dylan on a present-day photo